dimmy2000/brain-games/README.md

 After installation, you can play games with the following commands:
 - `brain-even` - guess if the number is even
 - `brain-calc` - guess the result of a mathematical expression
+- `brain-gcd` - guess the greater common divisor of two numbers
 ---
 #### brain-even example